 - Loan Estimate - As part of new TRID mortgage guidelines which took effect on Oct.
 3, 2015, the Loan Estimate replaces the GFE and is an estimate of the costs and terms of your mortgage.
 This outlines your quoted mortgage interest rate and terms, projected payments, closing and loan costs, monies required to bring to closing, APR and TIP.
 This is an estimate and does not guarantee the rate or any terms until you have provided a full mortgage application and the interest rate is locked (Updated Oct.
 9, 2015)

 - P&I — The Principal and Interest paid to your mortgage lender.

-- PITI — This acronym refers to your Principal, Interest, Taxes and Insurance, the four components of a total mortgage payment.
-The taxes and insurance are escrowed by your lender.
+- PITI — This acronym refers to your Principal, Interest, Taxes, and Insurance, the four components of a total mortgage payment.
+The taxes and homeowners insurance are escrowed by your lender.

 - Point — Discount Points and Origination Points are the two you are likely to see on mortgage documents.
 Origination Points are charged by some lenders to cover loan expenses.
 Discount Points lower the mortgage interest rate.
 Both are factored into the APR.

 - Pre-Approval — This is a written statement from the lender committing to an approved loan amount as long as all of the loan qualifications are still met at the time of closing.
 A pre-approval is issued after you have completed a full application and provided the supporting documentation to the lender, and all documents and credit reports have been reviewed by an underwriter.